jongsy/personal-site-jekyll/cv.md

 **Responsibilities**

-- Developement and maintenance of high performance responsive websites/Mobile apps for a variety or local and national clients using a variety of web technologies and generating reusable code along the way
+- Development and maintenance of high performance responsive websites/Mobile apps for a variety or local and national clients using a variety of web technologies and generating reusable code along the way
 - Create and contribute to reusable internal custom Drupal modules
 - Assist in planning solutions for new and existing clients
 - Leveraging version control and migrating existing websites to Git